 It’s Friday night and the pizza’s ordered, which leaves you to answer one very important question: What are the family movie to watch with my kids?
 You love sci-fi so that narrows down your choices.
 We have the answers you need to guide your streaming journey into watching sci-fi with your family.

-Kids movies generally fall into only one of two categories: The kind you show them to keep them busy while you do something else, and the kind you share with them in the hopes that it’ll be something they remember and cherish for the rest of their lives.
-It’s that second kind of movie we’re talking about here, the movies you have shown or will show your sons and daughters to let them in on the things you care about.
+Family movies generally fall into only one of two categories: The kind you show your kids to keep them busy while you do something else, and the kind you share with them in the hopes that it’ll be something they remember and cherish for the rest of their lives.
+It’s that second kind of family movie we’re talking about here, the movies you have shown or will show your sons and daughters to let them in on the things you care about.
 The movies you show them in the hopes that it’ll make them better people, or at least help fuel a lifelong obsession for things that are good.

-I can’t wait to watch Star Trek II: The Wrath of Khan with my kid, but realize I’d probably better wait till the little bugger’s eight or even ten, unless I want Khan’s earwigs to turn her or him into a permanent bedwetter.
+I can’t wait to watch Star Trek II: The Wrath of Khan with my youngest, but realize I’d probably better wait till the little bugger’s eight or even ten, unless I want Khan’s earwigs to turn her into a permanent bedwetter.
 Jurassic Park?
 Kids love dinosaurs but odds are mom will think severed arms should wait till their nine.
 I’ll have to ease them into it.